-Paris Saint Germain v Strasbourg
+Mbappe rescues PSG on return as Neymar sent off

 Post update

 Attempt missed.
-Gerzino Nyamsi (Strasbourg) right footed shot from the centre of the box misses to the right.
-Assisted by Ludovic Ajorque following a corner.
+Jean-Ricner Bellegarde (Strasbourg) right footed shot from outside the box misses to the left following a set piece situation.

 Post update